Confetti falls as the Mariners play their last game in the Kingdome.

 Facts and Figures

 First Game: July 15, 1999 - The Mariners dropped a 3-2 decision to the San Diego Padres.

 Outfield Dimensions: In 2013, the outfield wall was moved in by four feet from the left field corner to the tunnel in right center field, except in deep left center where it was moved in up to 17 feet.
 In addition, the hand-operated scoreboard in the left field corner, which was in play, was relocated and is no longer in play.

 - The outfield wall is eight (8) feet high all the way from foul pole to foul pole.

 - The main HD-quality video screen, was installed in 2013 above the center field bleachers.
 At the time, it was the largest in MLB (larger than two NBA basketball courts placed end to end).

 - WiFi was installed at T-Mobile Park.
 It is available for free to all fans.

-- The Museum area is located on the main level concourse between sections 132-138.
+- The Baseball Museum of the Pacific Northwest is located on the main level concourse between sections 132-138.
 It includes the Mariners Hall of Fame and captures the history of the game of baseball in Seattle and the Northwest.